Parity and Exotic Combinatorial Formulae for Finite-Type Invariants of Virtual Knots: Background

 \subsubsection{Goussarov-Polyak-Viro Finite-Type}

-This notion of finite-type invariants ultimately arises from the construction of combinatorial formula for Vassiliev invariants in \cite{PV}.
-The formal construction was carried out in \cite{GPV}.

-As usual, we consider immersions $K_{\circ}: S^1 \to \mathbb{R}^2$ (or $\mathbb{R}^1 \to \mathbb{R}^2$) where each place at which the map fails to be one-to-one we have a transversal intersection.
-Moreover, each such self-intersection is embellished with either an over/under crossing, a virtual crossing, or an over/under semi-virtual crossing:
+In addition to classical crossings, virtual crossings, and graphical vertices, knot diagrams may also have \emph{semi-virtual crossings}\cite{GPV}.
+Like classical crossings, semi-virtual crossings may appear as ``over crossings'' or ``under crossings''.
+Semi-virtual crossings are depicted as over or under classical crossings which are circumscribed by a small circle(see below).

-Note that the definition of these crossing types depends also the orientation of the crossing.
-For brevity we have drawn the crossings but omitted the orientation of the strands.
+Note that the definition of these crossing types depends on the orientation of the crossing.
+The orientation of the strands has been omitted in the figure.

-At the moment, virtual knot diagrams are considered equivalent only up to planar isotopies.
-No other relations are factored out at this time.

-Virtual knot or long virtual knot invariants are extended to these semi-virtual diagrams by using the relation:
+Virtual knot or long virtual knot invariants are extended to these semi-virtual diagrams by the following relation:

-The extension of a virtual knot invariant is also denoted $v$.
+The extension to virtual knots with semi-virtual crossings is also denoted $v$.
 A virtual knot invariant is said to be of \emph{Goussarov-Polyak-Viro finite-type} of order $\le n$ if $v(K_{\circ})=0$ for all semi-virtual knots $K_{\circ}$ with more than $n$ \emph{semi-virtual} crossings.
-For brevity, they are often called GPV finite-type invariants.

-In \cite{GPV} it was shown why every Goussarov-Polyak-Viro finite-type invariant is of Kauffman finite type.
-Indeed, it follows from the relation:
+For brevity, they are called GPV finite-type invariants.
+In \cite{GPV} it was shown that every GPV finite-type invariant is also of Kauffman finite-type.
+However, the converse is not true (see Section \ref{virtmovesec}).

-The advantage of the GPV finite-type invariants is that they admit a purely algebraic universal description in terms of Gauss diagrams.
-This is the perspective which is the main subject of this paper.
-One of objectives of our paper is to extend this algebraic set-up by adding {\em parity considerations}.